Kampong Serani: Transportation

 Kampong Serani is served by Rapid Penang's bus routes 101, 102, 104 and 304, as well as the free-of-charge Pulau Tikus Loop (PTL) and the Congestion Alleviation Transport (CAT) Tanjung Tokong route.
-These routes link Kampong Serani with George Town proper, as well as other destinations on Penang Island, including the Penang International Airport, Queensbay Mall, Batu Ferringhi and Teluk Bahang.
+These routes link Kampong Serani with various destinations within the city including the Penang International Airport, Queensbay Mall, Batu Ferringhi and Teluk Bahang.

 Education

 Kampong Serani is home to Convent Pulau Tikus and its primary branch, SRK Convent Pulau Tikus.
 The all-girls' school was established in 1922, before being relocated to its present-day grounds in 1950.